 Together, we take pride in our field and its maintenance.
 Being part of the wider radio control flying community in

 and abroad, we invite you to join us in the exciting world of miniature aviation.
 Canada

 Annual Membership: For information on Membership Fees, click here.
 For more information on the club or membership questions, please contact our Membership Coordinator.

-Note: Guests are welcome to three courtesy visits.
-Current MAAC Membership required to fly.
+Note: Guests are welcome and are required to pay a $10 per day fee.
+Proof of current MAAC Membership required to fly.

 KMAS History by Terry Faulkner

 We would like to share the history of the Kamloops Model Airplane Society with other MAAC Clubs.

 At one time Bee-Hive burners were very common in British Columbia.
 Sawmills throughout the province used them to burn excess fiber waste created during the processing of timber.
 They created many smoke filled valleys and also a number of health issues.
 After Provincial Legislation banned their use, many mills then buried their waste as close to the mill site as possible in much the same manner as municipal landfills, it was an environmentally approved method.
 One of our local Mills, now Tolko Forest Products, chose to bury their waste in a gulley which was located about half a mile behind the mill.